International Women’s Day: An Interview with Laurie Shakur

 I’m learning more about nonvisible disabilities and the need to create an inclusive culture where everyone feels safe and that they belong.
 Challenges like anxiety, depression and other mental illness that aren’t apparent are making employees feel isolated and alone.
 I also hear more and more from both men and women who feel that they are unclear of the value they bring to the business.
 My role requires me to be held to the highest standards of inclusion, and my ambition is to make certain voices are heard and that our employees feel empowered and encouraged in their jobs.

-What initiatives are Rakuten Marketing employing to ensure diversity is present throughout the company at all levels?
+What initiatives is Rakuten Marketing employing to ensure diversity is present throughout the company at all levels?

 We are dedicated to employing both industry and regional best practices across our programs that support the progression of women and other diverse groups in our business.
 This includes holding ourselves to high standards for paid parental leave, for both male and female employees, and providing flexible work hours for employees who need to balance family, health, religion or other personal needs.
 We have a CEO who is known for his commitment to wellness, making time for personal relationships, interests and affiliations is a central part of that.
 We believe that having a happy and healthy employee base, achieved through a strong work-life balance, is necessary for our business to thrive, and we are dedicated to helping employees find that balance.